On this page

-The key decision is whether to set up as a not-for-profit, a for-profit, or use a hybrid structure.
-There are benefits and downsides to each approach, which are discussed at length in the Not-for-profit Law Social Enterprise Guide.
-The Guide includes information regarding:
+The key decision to be made is whether to set up as a not-for-profit, for-profit, or hybrid structure.
+There are benefits and downsides to each approach - we cover these in our social enterprise fact sheet and guide.

 - factors to consider when starting a social enterprise, including choosing a legal structure